Hardwick and Woodbury Railroad: Decline

 The business arc of the Hardwick & Woodbury was typical of most short line, single-industry railroads.

 The H&W was built to transport rough granite, and never had another industry of significance along its tracks.
-As a result, the railroad’s fortunes were inextricably tied to those of the granite industry, particularly its dominant local operator, the Woodbury Granite Company.
+As a result, the railroad’s fortunes were inextricably tied to those of the local granite industry, particularly its dominant operator, the Woodbury Granite Company.
 It is possible, notes Wood, that the decline of both companies began with the sudden death of George H. Bickford, treasurer of the railroad and secretary-treasurer (later general manager) of the granite company, in 1914.
 During World War I, granite was a low priority, and new granite-working equipment was difficult or impossible to obtain, leaving companies to make do with old equipment.
 A shift to concrete and steel-frame construction (which used granite only for façades) after the war led to a decline in the market for architectural granite.
 As demand for the sole product slumped, so did the fortunes of the railroad.
 Improved roads allowed for transportation by truck, and the smaller pieces of granite that were increasingly becoming the industry norm did not require railroads to move them.

 The railroad suffered years of diminishing traffic and cutbacks.
+By 1923, the railroad ran one train per day in each direction, six days a week.
 The number of trains declined to one per week, and the workforce was cut until only three employees were left.

 As the railroad slumped, the St. Johnsbury & Lake Champlain Railroad assumed responsibility for operations and the remaining employees in 1925.
 The company was re-organized in 1926, with W.C.
 Clifford as its president.
 By the next year, many repairs of equipment and track had taken place, and plans were made to replace some of the old cars.
 In addition, the railroad made quarry owners responsible for the cost of maintenance of their sidings.
 Also in 1927, the WGC was reorganized with the same president.
 However, the Great Flood of 1927 caused extensive track damage that November, disrupting traffic for more than a month.
 Service was restored with a loan from the state to the parent railroad.
 The years 1930–31 saw 11 local quarries go out of business.
 Operation of the railroad by the St.J.&L.C. continued until abandonment of the line south of Buffalo Crossing was approved by the Interstate Commerce Commission in October 1934.
 The abandonment was immediate, being completed on October 17.
 The Woodbury Granite Company ceased operations the next year and sold its assets.